Hendricks, Cubs edge Giants 1-0 for 5th straight win

 Giants: After being examined in Los Angeles by orthopedic surgeon Neal ElAttrache, INF Pablo Sandoval (right elbow) returned to the Bay Area.
 The team’s medical staff is in the process of determining how long Sandoval is likely to be sidelined.

-Cubs: Closer Craig Kimbrel had pitched three of four days since being activated on Sunday — including a save in each of the first two games of the series— so he was unavailable on Thursday.
+Cubs: Closer Craig Kimbrel had pitched three of four days since being activated on Sunday — including a save in each of the first two games of the series — so he was unavailable on Thursday.
 “We’re not going to push him,” Maddon said.

 UP NEXT